awslabs/deequ/src/main/scala/com/amazon/deequ/examples/anomaly_detection_example.md

   .run()
 ```

-The fictitions data of todays has five rows, so the data size more than doubled and our anomaly check should
+The fictious data of today has five rows, so the data size more than doubled and our anomaly check should
 catch this.
 ```scala
 val todaysDataset = itemsAsDataframe(session,